underscoredotspace/watchy-revolution/README.md

 ### Menu

 The menu screen implements a simple text menu.
-It takes an array of menu items, each consisting of a textual menu item name and corresponding screen to invoke. `up` and `down` navigate the menu, `menu` invokes the current item.
+It takes an array of menu items, each consisting of a textual menu item name and corresponding screen to invoke.
+Adding new items to the menu is as simple as adding another `MenuItem` to the array in the call to the constructor. `up` and `down` navigate the menu, `menu` invokes the current item.
 When in a menu item's screen `back` takes you back to the menu.

 ### Carousel

 The carousel implements a cyclic view of spash screens and a corresponding display.
-Typically a splash screen is a simple static graphical or textual screen, and a display screen has more complex active logic.
+Typically a splash screen is a simple static graphical or textual screen, and a display screen has more complex UI and active logic.
+To construct a carousel create an array of `CarouselItems` each one is a pair of screens the `splash` that is displayed in the carousel and the optional `child` that is displayed when you press `Menu` on the splash screen.
+The `child` screen is free to use any of the buttons for its own purposes, though conventionally the `back` button should return to the splash screen.

-While in a carousel `up` takes you to the previous splash screen, `down` takes you to the next one, `menu` shows the display screen for that splash screen, `back` while looking at a splash screen takes you back to the first screen of the carousel.
-When in a display screen `back` takes you back to it's splash screen.
-If the splash screen contains all information for the display the display screen can be null.
+While in a carousel `up` takes you to the previous splash screen, `down` takes you to the next one, `menu` shows the child screen for that splash screen, `back` while looking at a splash screen takes you back to the first screen of the carousel.
+When in a child screen `back` should take you back to it's splash screen but the child has complete control.
+If the splash screen contains all information for the display the and doesn't need an additional UI, the child screen can be null.
+To add another screen to a carousel, add another `CarouselItem` to the array passed to the `CarouselScreen` constructor in the location you want the screen to appear in the carousel.

 ## Demo